 DreamFactory offers many options for bringing legacy systems up to date.
 With DreamFactory, you can:

 With so many costs to analyze and so many legacy tools that you may need to replace, it can be difficult to begin the process of modernization.
 With cutting-edge API solutions, DreamFactory can lead your company through the next steps of legacy migration.

-Not updating systems comes with a risk.
+On the other hand, not updating systems comes with a risk.
 Companies have to balance the potential problems with the potential gains of finding new solutions to give them the competitive edge they need in order to succeed.
-Contact DreamFactory today to receive a free hosted trial and a free tour of the platform and to learn more about how you can bring your business up-to-date in a rapidly evolving tech world.
+Contact DreamFactory today to receive a free hosted trial and a free tour of the platform and to learn more about how you can bring your business up to date in a rapidly evolving tech world.

 Join the DreamFactory newsletter list.